Arranging a funeral or cremation in Ohio

 A number of funeral homes in Ohio have alliances with body donation programs that enable them to offer ‘no cost’ cremation options.

 Alternatively, you may arrange directly with Ohio State University, Division of Anatomy, The University of Toledo, Wright State University, Ohio University College, Northeast Ohio Medical University, and the University of Cincinnati.

-What do I do if my loved one has died away from Ohio?
+What do I do if my loved one died away from Ohio?

-As we all travel more the number of people dying away from their home state is growing.
-If a loved one dies away from Ohio you need to decide if you plan to ship the body back for a funeral.
-Mortuary shipping can be expensive, costing upwards of $3,000 just for the professional services to arrange the shipping, without the shipping fee.
+As we all travel more, the number of people dying away from their home state is growing.
+If a loved one dies away from Ohio, you must decide if you plan to ship the body back for a funeral.
+Mortuary shipping can be expensive, costing upwards of $3,000 just for the professional services to arrange the shipping without the shipping fee.
 For this reason, many choose to arrange a direct cremation at the place of death and ship the cremated remains back to Ohio.

 Where do I turn to if I have a complaint about funeral services or products I have purchased?

 We hope this Ohio funeral guide has answered some of your basic questions about arranging a funeral or cremation.
-If you visit our Library/Info section you will see that we have a large funeral resource catalogue where you may find further information to assist you.
-Should you have any further questions please contact us.
+If you visit our Funeral Resources section, you will see that we have a large funeral resource catalog where you may find further information to assist you.
+Should you have any further questions, don’t hesitate to get in touch with us.